Sahal Abdul Samad: Personal life

 On 10 June 2020, Sahal signed a deal with German multinational sportwear company, Puma, as its new ambassador.
 In June 2020, Sahal auctioned his national team jersey, which he wore during the World Cup qualifiers.
 He donated the proceeds of the auction to Kerala Chief Minister's Distress Relief Fund to help prevention activities during the COVID-19 pandemic.

-On 3 July 2022, Sahal got engaged to badminton player Reza Farhath.
 In September 2022, Sahal became the Indian ambassador of the global energy drink company, Predator Energy.
+In June 2022, Sahal got engaged to Reza Farhath, a state-level badminton player and married her in July 2023.